Mr. Sun: Promotion

 On September 14, 2022, Little Big Town appeared on The Tonight Show Starring Jimmy Fallon, and performed "Hell Yeah" and "Rich Man".
 They also appeared on The Today Show on September 16, 2022.

 Singles

 "Hell Yeah", the lead single was released on April 11, 2022.

+Track listing

+Mr. Sun track listing '*' - denotes that the song was written and recorded during the Nightfall sessions.